 Search for rodent burrows—sure signs that pesky four-footed critters are camping out on your property—and fill them up with dirt or gravel.

 Method 2: Apply Snake Repellant

 There are several excellent and effective snake repellants on the market (view example on Amazon).
 If you have kids or pets, read the labels, to choose one that’s safe to use where they might also wander.
 Granular formulas are easiest to administer, while liquid varieties need to be mixed.

 Broadcast repellent over the area where you’ve seen snakes.
 If you have a granular product, scatter it evenly over the target area with a hand spreader, or by shaking the granules out of the bottle or bag.
 If you have a liquid product, mix it and distribute it according to the manufacturer’s instructions.

 After treating the area where you’ve noticed snakes, apply repellant in a concentrated line around the perimeter of your property to create a barrier that snakes will not want to cross.

 There are several types of effective snake traps available.
-Some utilize glue, similar to rodent traps, and others trap snakes by virtue of their construction.
+Some utilize glue, similar to rodent traps (view example on Amazon).
+Others trap snakes by virtue of their construction.
 A minnow or maze trap, for instance, creates a space a snake can easily enter but will find difficult to exit.
 Traps are meant to humanely capture snakes, not kill them.
 So be aware that any snake you trap will be alive and need to be released.

 Place the trap in the area where you’ve seen a snake, or evidence of its activity (shed skins or winding trails in the dirt are a dead giveaway).
 Camouflage it with dirt, leaves, branches, or whatever else will make it blend in best.
 Snakes don’t eat dead meat—and who wants to try setting a trap with a live rodent!?—so bait the trap with one or two fresh eggs, a delicacy to snakes.